kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

  ![BuddyWork services](../../assets/ci-comparison/buddyworks/pipeline-setup.png)

- You can also choose your own docker image as your build environment so you are not really restricted by the actions already provided by BuddyWorks.
+ You can also choose your own docker image as your build environment so you are not really restricted by the actions already provided by Buddy.

- The killer feature of BuddyWorks however is the way you can build pipelines.
+ The killer feature of Buddy however is the way you can build pipelines.
 You pick pipeline actions from the GUI in a Lego-like function.
 You can drag-n-drop actions to change their order and also add extra on-failure actions.

 ![BuddyWork pipelines](../../assets/ci-comparison/buddyworks/pipeline-settings.png)